Jando93/Improving-PRISMA-geolocation-and-spatial-resolution/README.md

 This repository contains the two main code blocks constituting the processing workflow for the improvement of geolocation accuracy and spatial resolution of PRISMA hyperspectral imagery (https://www.asi.it/scienze-della-terra/prisma/).
-It is part of the results of research activity carried out in framework of PRISCAV project by the Institute of BioEconomy (IBE) - National Reasearch Council of Italy (CNR) and represents official public data linked to the scientific paper titled
+It is part of the results of research activity carried out in framework of PRISCAV project by the Institute of BioEconomy (IBE) - National Reasearch Council of Italy (CNR) and represents the official repository linked to the scientific paper

 "_De Luca, G., Carotenuto, F., Genesio, L., Pepe, M., Toscano, P., Boschetti, M., Miglietta, F., Gioli, B. Improving PRISMA hyperspectral spatial resolution and geolocation by using Sentinel2: development and test of an operational procedure in urban and rural areas.
 ISPRS Journal of Photogrammetry and Remote Sensing.
 Under Review_".